 A family member

-A trusted and intelligent loved one can be a good choice as trustee if they understand the requirements of government benefit programs and special needs trust spending rules.
+A loved one can be a good choice as trustee if they understand the requirements of government benefit programs and special needs trust spending rules.
 Parents of children with special needs often inquire about acting as trustees themselves.
 However, the court may discourage this choice.
 There’s also a great deal of fiscal responsibility, attention to detail, and legal knowledge required to manage a trust properly; the added responsibility may be difficult for a parent to handle on top of caring for a person with special needs.